Adroiti/docs-for-code-review-tools/RuboCop/Style-NestedParenthesizedCalls.md

 ## Description

-This cop checks for unparenthesized method calls in the argument list of a parenthesized method call.
+This rule checks for unparenthesized method calls in the argument list of a parenthesized method call.

-### Example
+## Examples

 ```ruby
 # good